Main Topics: Module 9

 • Clues in the rock tell the environment in which the sediment was deposited.
 For example:

-• Takes lots of study to know the rocks that different environments produce, but now is well-known.
+• Many studies were required to learn the rock types that different environments produce, but now this is well-known.

 May I Take Your Order?